bitcoinops/bitcoinops.github.io/_topics/en/covenants.md

   - title: Demo implementation of a multisig vaults covenant prototype
     url: /en/newsletters/2020/04/29/#multiparty-vault-architecture

+  - title: Discussion about how Simplicity could be used for covenants
+    url: /en/newsletters/2020/08/05/#bip-taproot

 ## Optional.
 Same format as "primary_sources" above
 see_also:
   - title: An early description of covenants in Bitcoin